kimbar/mupf_project/docs/logging.md

 Since childless managers require some additional code to function they are constructed as classes derived from `LogManager` class, however they remain singletons.
-New class must implement `on` method where borrowing happen, optionally `off` method for clean up, and `on_event` method where sentinels events land.
+New class must implement `on` method where employing happen, optionally `off` method for clean up, and `on_event` method where sentinels events land.
 It can request information about logging system and own writers through `LogManager` methods.